 Why flight free?

 Reducing our carbon emissions is vital in avoiding climate breakdown.
-There are lots of things we can do, like eating less meat, using renewable energy, or driving less.
-But did you know that just one flight can wipe out all those savings?
-Living sustainably whilst continuing to fly is impossible.
+There are lots of things we can do, like eating less meat, using renewable energy, and driving less.
+But did you know that just one flight can wipe out all your savings?

 Taking a flight free year is a great way to cut your emissions and give other ways of travelling a try.